Eros International's (EROS) CEO Jyoti Deshpande on Q1 2018 Results - Earnings Call Transcript

 Jyoti Deshpande

 Okay.
-So, the balance on just the revolver, full debt amount is there in the results and the [indiscernible].
+So, the balance on just the revolver, full debt amount is there in the results and the gross debt.
 But if I -- I think you're asking about the revolver, so about around $53 million of the revolver is still outstanding.
 It has been extended beyond September 30, 2017 and we will come out with further details on -- details of that extension shortly.

 Eric Katz